 Instructions

-- Crack the eggs into the pan and scramble the egg with green onion.
+- Crack the eggs into the pan and scramble the eggs with green onions.

 - Add the liquid aminos and garlic powder.
 Mix until everything is well incorporated.
 Season with salt and pepper to taste.